Skip to Content

 • He really just doesn’t like to be away from you

-Your German Shepherd might be so clingy because he’s afraid you’ll leave him and never come back!
+Your German Shepherd might be so clingy because he’s afraid you’ll leave him and never return!

 You will know if your German Shepherd suffers from separation anxiety as he will start to become anxious when he realizes you are about to leave.
 He may follow you even more closely around the house, show excessive pacing or drooling, and start to bark or whine.